timcassell/ProtoPromise/Package/README.md

 See the [C# Asynchronous Benchmarks Repo](https://github.com/timcassell/CSharpAsynchronousBenchmarks) for a full performance comparison.

 ## Latest Updates

+## v 2.5.1 - May 26, 2023

+- Included IL2CPP fixes in .Net Standard 2.1 nuget package.
+- Fixed a race condition with linked `CancelationToken`s when object pooling is enabled.
+- Fixed a race condition when `Deferred.ReportProgress` is called concurrently with `Deferred.Resolve/Reject/Cancel`.

 ## v 2.5.0 - May 15, 2023